THE ANNUAL FUND

 Why We Need Your Help

-financial planning is the largest source of long-term stress for caregivers
+Financial and personal planning are the two largest sources of long-term stress for caregivers

 Over 5.8 million Americans over the age of 65 are living with Alzheimer’s, and the number is increasing rapidly.
 Every 65 seconds another person develops the disease in the United States.
 For most families, a dementia diagnosis is more than just a terminal illness: it is an abrupt end to a planned future for retirement and financial independence.